-The child's permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
-The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.
+The child's permanent residence is where they live, normally including weekends and during school holidays as well as during the week and should be used for the application.
+The permanent residence of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.
+Where a child's time is evenly divided between the parents, parents must agree which address they would like to be considered for the purposes of the application.
+In the event of a dispute, in the absence of a relevant court order, the admission authority will make a judgement about which address applies, taking into account the address registered with the child's GP.